L & G

 The weekend

-Plan to arrive Friday and depart Sunday, or stay longer
+Plan to arrive by Friday and depart Sunday, or stay longer

 Friday · 11 December